-Green roofs are typically flat roofs that are partially or completely covered with vegetation soil and planted over a waterproofing membrane.
-This system reduces the heat island effect by absorbing heat and has been found to dramatically improve the roof’s insulating values.
-Green roofs lengthen the lifespan of the roof as much as two to three times, resulting in savings in heating and cooling costs as well as roof repairs and replacement.
+Green roofs, most typically flat roofs, can be partially or completely covered with vegetation soil.
+This system reduces the heat island effect by absorbing heat.
+We see it dramatically improves the roof’s insulating values.
+These roofs lengthen the lifespan of the roof, sometimes as much as two to three times.
+This results in savings in heating and cooling costs as well as roof repairs and replacement.
+How nice is that?

 GREEN ROOF TYPES